minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
+- ✅ **Tables and Plots Regenerated** - All required tables and plots regenerated (Dec 9 09:03) from current experiment results
+  - 7 forecasting tables regenerated from `outputs/experiments/aggregated_results.csv` (correctly shows VAR/DFM/DDFM, excludes ARIMA)
+  - 5 forecasting plots regenerated (3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png)
+  - 1 nowcasting table regenerated (correctly shows N/A for all failed backtests)
+  - 6 nowcasting plots regenerated (show placeholders for failed backtests)
+  - All tables/plots correctly reflect current state (old forecasting results, all backtests failed)
-- ✅ **Documentation Updates** - Enhanced STATUS.md, ISSUES.md, and CONTEXT.md with more detailed instructions
+- ✅ **Documentation Updated** - STATUS.md, ISSUES.md, CONTEXT.md updated with current state and next steps
-  - Updated timestamps for table/plot regeneration (Dec 9 08:51) in CONTEXT.md
-  - Enhanced ISSUES.md with detailed baseline metrics analysis instructions and enhanced comparison scripts
-  - Added baseline metrics analysis checklist item to ISSUES.md (can be run now on existing aggregated_results.csv)
-  - Enhanced Phase 1 comparison script with automatic analysis integration and more comprehensive metrics
-  - Updated decision tree criteria to include collapse_risk and additional metrics from automatic analysis
 - ⚠️ **No code changes** - No Python code files modified this iteration
 - ⚠️ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)

 **What Was NOT Done This Iteration:**
-- ❌ **No Python code changes** - No Python code files modified (only documentation updated)
+- ❌ **No code changes** - No Python code files modified this iteration
 - ❌ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
 - ❌ **Models NOT trained** - `checkpoint/` is EMPTY - no model.pkl files exist.
 Training is REQUIRED before any experiments can proceed
 - ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (cannot verify without trained models)
 - ❌ **DDFM improvements NOT tested** - Code implemented but cannot test without trained models
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run before training (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run
+- ❌ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts)

 **Critical State:**
 - **Models**: ❌ **NOT TRAINED** - `checkpoint/` is EMPTY - no model.pkl files exist.
 Training is REQUIRED before any experiments can proceed
 - **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, but cannot verify without trained models)
 - **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, cannot generate new results without trained models)
-- **Tables/Plots**: ✅ **EXIST** (regenerated Dec 9 08:51) from current experiment results, correctly reflect current state (forecasting results from old runs, nowcasting all failed)
+- **Tables/Plots**: ✅ **REGENERATED** (Dec 9 09:03) from current experiment results, correctly reflect current state (forecasting results from old runs, nowcasting all failed)

 **Action Required for Next Iteration:**
 - **PRIORITY 1 (Critical)**: Train models - Step 1 must run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM) with latest improvements